 Author contributions.
-RL and DJM had the main responsibility for the radar experiments in Andøya and Davis, respectively.
+RL and DJM had the main responsibility for the radar experiments in Andøya and Davis respectively.
 RL analysed the data and wrote the article.
 DJM helped with the interpretation of the results and the discussion.
-Both authors read, corrected and agreed with the submitted version of the manuscript.
+Both authors read, corrected, and agreed with the submitted version of the article.
+Competing interests.
+The contact author has declared that neither of the authors has any competing interests.